saitamashigoto/css/README.md

 3. Some images and icons used in this repository are desigend by pngtree and authors, please consult with their respective authors before using any icon or image from this repository.

+4. Fonts used in this repository should not be used for commercial purpose, please consult their respective authors.

 [Pin](https://icons8.com/icon/45074/pin) icon by [Icons8](https://icons8.com)